Efti6181/CS50X_2026/README.md

 # 🎓 CS50x – Introduction to Computer Science (Harvard University)

-This repository contains my complete coursework, projects, and final project for **CS50x: Introduction to Computer Science**, offered by Harvard University.
+This repository contains my complete coursework, and final project for **CS50x: Introduction to Computer Science**, offered by Harvard University.

 ---